AllenAJ/RedBully/README.md

 # RedBully
-An Ethereum based dApp to end Sexual Harassment
+An Ethereum based dApp to end Sexual Harassment!